lennihein/cpu-emulator/doc/04_backend.md

 *Exceptions* in general are certain conditions that can occur during execution and require handling before execution can be continued.
 We distinguish between *architectural* and *microarchitectural* exceptions.

 Architectural exceptions are visible to the program being executed and are usually handled by that program or the underlying operating system.
-In our CPU simulation there is no operating system that could handle architectural exceptions, and requiring the program to handle these would increase the complexity of both our CPU and user programs.
+In our CPU emulator there is no operating system that could handle architectural exceptions, and requiring the program to handle these would increase the complexity of both our CPU and user programs.
 For this reason architectural exceptions are handled implicitly, by skipping execution of the instruction that caused the exception.
 After an exception occurred, execution continues with the following instruction instead.
 The only architectural exceptions present in our CPU are caused by invalid memory accesses, when a memory operation is performed on an inaccessible address.